The orienting response: a DBR-friendly explanation

 Is the orienting response always about trauma?

-No. Everyone has it.
-Trauma can make it hyper-alert or stuck on “threat mode.”
+No. Everyone has an orienting response.
+Trauma can make it more hyper-alert, more easily triggered, or more stuck in threat mode.

-Why do I scan even when nothing is wrong?
+Why do I scan even when nothing seems wrong?

-Your system may have learned that safety requires vigilance.
-Trauma therapy can help update that learning.
+Your system may have learned that safety depends on vigilance.
+Trauma therapy can help update that learning over time.

-Often yes, especially when the nervous system is stuck in high arousal.
-Regulation support can make trauma work easier and safer.
+Often, yes — especially when the nervous system is stuck in high arousal.
+Better regulation can make trauma work easier to tolerate.